 Reblaze – All-In-One Private Cloud Security

-Reblaze offers bot control as one of its many features, which also includes WAF (Web Application Firewall), API protection, CDN and load balancing, and even real-time traffic control for web developers.
+Reblaze offers bot control as one of its many features, which also include WAF (Web Application Firewall), API protection, CDN and load balancing, and even real-time traffic control for web developers.

 It is a technical tool for clients with complex cybersecurity needs.
 The way it works is by controlling traffic in the cloud and filtering it there before it reaches the protected network.

-With a latency of ~0.5 ms, their product is a fast, effective way to control incoming web traffic before allowing legitimate users on your site.
+With a latency of ~0.5 ms, this product is a fast, effective way to control incoming web traffic before allowing legitimate users to access your site.

 - Cloud-based protection solution: Reblaze creates a security layer between web traffic and your website to give you full control, but it does it fast enough not to slow your performance.

-- Real-time monitoring: Reblaze allows you to manage your system and to see false positives or negatives in real-time, so you can adjust your filtering rules expediently.
+- Real-time monitoring: Reblaze allows you to manage your system and to see false positives or negatives in real-time so that you can adjust your filtering rules expediently.

-- UI/UX: Reblaze is powerful, but learning how to get the most from its features can be a steep learning curve.
+- UI/UX: Reblaze is powerful, but learning how to get the most of its features can be a steep learning curve.

-- Reblaze offers a free trial, but you need to contact them to get a quote, although their listing on the AWS marketplace offers a calculator to give you a general idea.
+- Reblaze offers a free trial, but you need to contact them to get a quote.

 Choose Reblaze if: